 Macular edema, including cystoid macular edema, has been reported during treatment with bimatoprost ophthalmic solution (LUMIGAN®) for elevated IOP.
 LATISSE® should be used with caution in aphakic patients, in pseudophakic patients with a torn posterior lens capsule, or in patients with known risk factors for macular edema.

-LATISSE® contains benzalkonium chloride, which may be absorbed by soft contact lenses.
+LATISSE® contains benzalkonium chloride, which may be absorbed by and cause discoloration of soft contact lenses.
 Contact lenses should be removed prior to application of solution and may be reinserted 15 minutes following its administration [see PATIENT INFORMATION].

 Patient Counseling Information